-The Quick Mill Carola is an espresso machine with a single-boiler system and PID control.
-You can find out why it makes excellent espresso but no milk foam in our test report.
+The Quick Mill Carola is a single-circuit espresso machine with PID control.
+In our review, we explain why it makes excellent espresso but no milk foam.

-Let's start with the best part: for 1000 Euros / 1200 Swiss Francs, the Quick Mill Carola combines some excellent components within its mere 20 cm wide and 45 cm deep casing.
-A Faema E61 brew group in combination with PID control brings joy and, most importantly, good espresso.
-The single-boiler espresso machine is consistent.
-This is also because the boiler doesn't have to foam milk and make espresso.
-The Quick Mill Carola completely foregoes the steam wand function.
-But in return, it makes no compromises when it comes to espresso.
-But one thing at a time.
+First things first: for 1000 Euros/1200 Swiss Francs, the Quick Mill Carola combines some excellent components in a housing that is just 20 cm wide and 45 cm deep.
+A Faema E61 group head paired with a PID controller is a joy to use and, above all, produces great espresso.
+This single-boiler espresso machine is incredibly consistent.
+This is largely because the boiler doesn't have to juggle milk frothing and espresso brewing.
+The Quick Mill Carola completely foregoes a steam wand, but makes no compromises when it comes to espresso.
+But let’s take it one step at a time.

-From the start, the Quick Mill Carola makes a good impression with its chrome-plated casing and cleanly finished outer edges.
-The compact portafilter weighs around 15 kilograms and distributes that weight over a mere 20 cm width, 45 cm depth, and 37 cm height.
-If you're looking for a small but good espresso machine, the Quick Mill Carola is the one.
-Its size allows it to fit into any kitchen niche.
+From the start, the Quick Mill Carola makes a good impression with its chrome-plated housing and cleanly finished outer edges.
+The compact portafilter machine weighs around 15 kilograms, packed into a footprint of just 20 cm wide, 45 cm deep, and 37 cm high.
+If you are looking for a small yet high-quality espresso machine, the Quick Mill Carola is the one.
+Its size allows it to fit into any kitchen nook.

-A manometer indicates the brewing pressure, and the insulated brass boiler holds approximately 0.75 liters.
-The machine's water tank holds 1.6 liters.
-Conveniently, the top lid, like a tray, can be lifted with the cups to access the water tank.
-While the lid is well-designed, the water tank falls short.
-Due to the lack of a handle or grip opening, removing the water tank is fiddly.
-However, it can be done.
-Alternatively, water can simply be poured in from above.
+A pressure gauge displays the brewing pressure, and the insulated brass boiler holds about 0.75 liters.
+The machine's water tank has a capacity of 1.6 liters.
+Conveniently, the top lid can be lifted like a tray, complete with cups, to access the water tank.
+While the lid design is well-executed, the same cannot be said for the water tank itself.
+Lacking a handle or finger hole, removing the water tank is a bit fiddly, though manageable.
+Alternatively, you can simply pour water in from the top.

-The Quick Mill Carola is available with a red, black, or stainless steel side panel.
-We also noticed the positive feature of the fall protection for cups on the machine.
-On many machines in higher price ranges, this is made of plastic and has to be purchased separately in metal.
-The Quick Mill Carola doesn't cut corners here and already has it installed.
+The Quick Mill Carola is available with red, black, or stainless steel side panels.
+We also appreciate the cup guard on top of the machine.
+On many machines in higher price ranges, this is made of plastic and must be replaced with metal as an aftermarket purchase.
+The Quick Mill Carola does not skimp here and includes it as standard.

 Space in the Drip Tray

-The drip tray of an espresso machine doesn't determine the quality of the espresso preparation.
-For me, however, it's still really important.
-The smaller the drip tray, the greater the risk of making a mess when trying to empty it in the sink.
+The drip tray of an espresso machine doesn't determine the quality of the coffee, but for me, it's still really important.
+The smaller the drip tray, the greater the risk of making a mess when trying to empty it into the sink.

-High-priced espresso machines usually have the option of connecting the drip tray to a drain.
-If that's not possible, a large tray is appreciated.
+High-end espresso machines usually offer the option of connecting the drip tray to a water drain.
+If that’s not possible, you’ll be happy to have the largest tray possible.
 The Quick Mill Carola has such a tray.
-Even if you make several espressos and rinse in between, the tray won't overflow.
+Even if you pull several shots and rinse in between, the tray won't overflow.

 Really Good Espresso with the Single-Boiler and PID Control

-In about 10 to 15 minutes, the machine reaches operating temperature and stops heating.
-To ensure the E61 group is also thoroughly heated, it is advisable to run a blank shot or two.
-Even the first shot makes it clear: this machine can make espresso, and the E61 brew group packs a punch.
-The massive brass structure of the thermosiphon delivers in the proven E61 manner.
+The machine reaches operating temperature in about 10 to 15 minutes and stops heating.
+To ensure the E61 group is properly warmed through, it is recommended to pull a blank shot or two.
+The very first shot makes it clear: this machine knows how to make espresso, and the E61 group head is highly capable.
+The massive brass structure of the thermosyphon delivers in the proven E61 fashion.

-The combination here lies in the connection of the single-boiler system and PID control.
-As a reminder: with single-boiler espresso machines, the water for brewing coffee is drawn from the same tank that also produces steam for frothing milk.
-The ideal brewing temperature for espresso is between 92 and 94 degrees Celsius.
-However, to froth milk, the boiler must heat up to around 120 degrees to produce enough steam.
-No single-boiler can manage the switch between these two tasks really well and thus has to make compromises in quality.
-In our review of the Rancilio Silvia, we discuss this topic in detail.
+The magic here lies in the combination of a single-circuit system and PID control.
+As a reminder: in a single-boiler espresso machine, the water used to brew the coffee is drawn from the same tank that produces steam for frothing milk.
+The ideal brewing temperature for espresso is 92 to 94 degrees Celsius.
+However, to froth milk, the boiler must heat up to around 120 degrees to produce sufficient water vapor.
+No single-boiler machine manages the switch between these two tasks very well, which leads to compromises in quality.
+In our review of the Rancilio Silvia, we discuss this issue in detail.

-The Quick Mill Carola completely foregoes the frothing function.
-Yes, you heard right.
+The Quick Mill Carola completely omits the frothing function.
+Yes, you heard that right.
 No cappuccino!
-However, the machine makes no compromises when it comes to espresso quality.
+In return, however, the machine makes no compromises on espresso quality.
 Thanks to the PID control, the boiler temperature can be precisely adjusted.
 The temperature is maintained and remains constant.

-A PID control in this price range is an absolute rarity.
-We simply have to praise that.
+A PID control in this price range is a rarity.
+We simply have to praise this.
 The operation is a bit fiddly, but not difficult to master.
 The manufacturer could have invested in a small digital display here.
-But: the control does what it's supposed to.
+But: the control does what it is supposed to do.

-On the back of the Carola, two screws need to be loosened.
-Behind them is the control unit.
-The operating instructions describe how to set the temperature.
-6 small switches can be set to "on" or "off" and adjusted accordingly.
-For example, the operating instructions state that temperature 123 is to be set with On, On, Off, On, Off, On.
+There are two screws to be loosened on the back of the Carola to reveal the control unit.
+The instruction manual describes how to adjust the temperature.
+6 small switches can be set to “on” or “off” to adjust it.
+The manual states, for example, that a temperature of 123 is set by toggling On, On, Off, On, Off, On.

-The problem with the whole thing, however, is that the machine is delivered with a fairly large offset.
-Offset means that the measured temperature does not match the indicated one.
-Our test machine was initially set to the positions for temperature 110.
-During the tasting, we already found the espresso too bitter, which is why we measured the temperature.
-Effectively, 99 degrees came out of the group head.
+The problem is that the machine is shipped with a rather large offset.
+Offset means that the measured temperature does not match the displayed one.
+Our test machine was initially set to the positions for a temperature of 110.
+During the tasting, we found the espresso too bitter, which is why we measured the temperature.
+Effectively, 99 degrees were coming out of the group head.

-After some testing, we landed at a PID temperature of 106, which gave us an effective brewing temperature of 93 degrees.
-And that then remained very constant.
-Of course, even with the Carola, you have to flush before brewing espresso, i.e., let water run for about two seconds.
-However, this is the case with every E61 brew group.
+After some testing, we settled on a PID temperature of 106, which gave us an effective brewing temperature of 93 degrees.
+And it remained very constant.
+Of course, even with the Carola, you need to flush the group before pulling a shot, i.e., let water run for about two seconds.
+However, this is the case with every E61 group head.

 Configuring the PID Control

-It is generally not complicated to set the group temperature well.
-However, you will need a measuring device.
-Coffee machine technicians use a portafilter with a built-in measuring device for this purpose.
-Here I return to my argument as to why you should buy espresso machines locally and not from online shops.
-With a local contact, you can have the temperature adjusted in consultation.
-Good dealers also set the temperature before selling the machine.
-Amazon and co. generally don't do that.
+It is generally not complicated to set the temperature of the group head well.
+But you do need a measuring device.
+Coffee machine technicians use a portafilter with a built-in sensor.
+This brings me back to my argument for why you should buy espresso machines locally rather than via online shops.
+With a local contact, you can discuss and have the temperature adjusted.
+Good retailers will even set the temperature before selling the machine.
+Amazon and others generally do not do this.

-Of course, you can approximately measure the temperature with any thermometer with a temperature range between 90 and 100 degrees.
-And you can also taste if the temperature is right.
+Of course, you can measure the temperature approximately with any thermometer with a range between 90 and 100 degrees.
+And you can also taste whether the temperature is right.
 If the espresso tastes good, everything is perfect.
-If your coffee is rather too bitter, then lower the temperatures.
-If the coffee is rather sour and unbalanced, raise the temperature.
-And important: always rinse thoroughly in between so that the temperature in the boiler adjusts.
-If you increase the temperature, you must wait until the boiler has reheated.
+If your coffee is rather too bitter, go down with the temperature.
+If the coffee is rather sour and not balanced, go up with the temperature.
+And importantly: always rinse thoroughly in between so that the temperature in the boiler adjusts.
+If you turn up the temperature, you have to wait for the boiler to reheat.

 Who is the Quick Mill Carola suitable for?

-The Quick Mill Carola is a truly good espresso machine in the literal sense: it makes good espresso.
-It is consistent and maintains the temperature.
-The PID control is a fine thing once the temperature is set.
-The button mechanism does not invite flexible adjustment.
-Anyone who likes to regularly change the temperature will probably not find this practical enough with the Carola.
-However, since almost all espresso roasts reach their peak with a properly set temperature of around 93 degrees Celsius, the adjustability of the temperature is more for freaks.
+The Quick Mill Carola is a really good espresso machine in the truest sense: it makes good espresso.
+It is consistent and holds the temperature.
+The PID control is a nice feature once the temperature is set.
+The button mechanism does not invite flexible, frequent adjustments.
+If you like to change the temperature regularly, the Carola is likely not practical enough for you.
+However, since almost all espresso roasts reach their peak at a properly set temperature of around 93 degrees Celsius, the ability to adjust the temperature is more for enthusiasts.

 Frothing milk is not possible with the Carola.
-There is no milk wand.
-Hot water for tea, however, can be dispensed.
-So, if you like to drink cappuccino or latte macchiato, you won't be happy with just this machine.
-A separate milk frother can help here.
+There is no steam wand.
+However, you can draw hot water for tea.
+So, anyone who would like to drink cappuccino or latte macchiato will not be happy with this machine alone.
+A separate milk frother can be a solution here.

-The espresso from the Quick Mill Carola was so good that I prefer the option with a separate milk frother to the quality compromise of a switchable single-boiler (see also the article on the Silvia).
+The espresso on the Quick Mill Carola was so good that I prefer the version with a separate milk frother over the quality compromise of a switchable single-boiler machine (see also the article on the Silvia).

 Pros and Cons

-- The espresso quality is an absolute pro argument.
+- The espresso quality is a definitive pro argument.
 The Quick Mill Carola makes no compromises there.

-- A PID control in this price range is appealing.
+- A PID controller in this price range is a nice touch.

-- The machine's workmanship is top-notch, and the classic E61 brew group delivers what it promises.
+- The build quality of the machine is top-notch and the classic E61 group head delivers exactly what it should.

-- The compact format makes the machine interesting for confined spaces.
+- The compact format makes the machine attractive for tight spaces.

 - The drip tray is not too small.